kubernetes-csi/external-provisioner/README.md

 * `--node-deployment-max-delay`: Determines how long the external-provisioner sleeps at most before trying to own a PVC with immediate binding.
 Defaults to 60 seconds.

+* `--local-topology`: Instead of watching Node and CSINode objects, use only the topology provided by the CSI driver.
+Only valid in combination with `--node-deployment`.
+Disabled by default, but recommended for drivers which have a single topology key with different values for each node (i.e. local volumes).

 #### Other recognized arguments
 * `--feature-gates <gates>`: A set of comma separated `<feature-name>=<true|false>` pairs that describe feature gates for alpha/experimental features.
 See [list of features](#feature-status) or `--help` output for list of recognized features.
 Example: `--feature-gates Topology=true` to enable Topology feature that's disabled by default.